xarf/python-xarf/docs/xarfutil/parameters.rst

 --mail-to
 ~~~~~~~~~

-Sets the receiptent of the X-ARF report mail.
+Sets the recipient of the X-ARF report mail.